Abhi-pacific/Automated-Quality-Control-and-Sentiment-Tagging-of-News-Data/README.md

-# Automated Processing and Sentiment Tagging of News Data
+Automated Processing and Sentiment Tagging of News Data

 A Python-based tool for automated quality control, metadata extraction, and sentiment tagging of multilingual news data in Excel format.
-Utilizes Pandas, NumPy, Openpyxl, and Ollama (Mistral model) for advanced NLU and financial sentiment analysis.
+Utilizes Pandas, NumPy, Openpyxl, and Ollama (Mistral model) for advanced NLU and financial sentiment analysis, enhanced by prompt engineering techniques.

 ---